The following story is absolutely true.

 She could be mistaken, of course.
 She certainly was under a lot of stress, and a small minority of people under stress hallucinate.
 On the other hand, people who hallucinate while being chased over a mountain by armed gunmen at night don’t usually live to tell the tale.
 She survived: which, to my mind at least, makes it unlikely that she was suffering from hallucinations.
 May we all be blessed with such hallucinations!

 But that means she’s telling the truth.
-For those of us who aren’t Mormon, this presents a problem.
-If her experiences are true, then Mormonism is a true religion.
-If Mormonism is a true religion, then surely that means that all the others are false!
+For those of us who aren’t members of her church, this presents a problem.
+If her experiences are true, then hers is a true religion.
+If hers is a true religion, then surely that means that all the others are false!

 Other True Religions